nickmpaz/clipr/README.md

 ## Prerequisites

+Clipr requires:
-Clipr requires xclip, a command line interface to X selections.
-Check that it's installed with:
+- xclip: a command line interface to X selections
+- GnuPG: a PGP encryption and signing tool

+Check that they're installed with:

     $ xclip -version
+    $ gpg --version

-Or install with your operating system's package manager.
-For example:
+Or install with your operating system's package manager:

     $ sudo apt install xclip
+    $ sudo apt install gpg

 ## Install